aave/aave-utilities/README.md

 Once initialized this sdk can be used to generate the transaction data needed to perform an action.
-If an approval is required, the method will return an array with two transactions, or single transaction if no approval is needed
+If an approval is required, the method will return an array with two transactions, or single transaction if no approval is needed.

+## Submitting Transactions

-Transactions objects will be of this type:
+All transaction methods will return an array of transaction objects of this
+type:

 ```ts
 import { EthereumTransactionTypeExtended } from '@aave/contract-helpers';